From Amman, Jordan

 AR: The best angle to look at art is from?

-A: Your own perspective and experience in life, because each one of us sees the same artwork definitely based on what he's been through or the environment he lived in or even the culture he came from.
+A: Your own perspective and experience in life, because each one of us sees the same artwork differently based on what he's been through or the environment he lived in or even the culture he came from.

-AR: The Perfect phrase to start any conversation about art is:
+AR: The perfect phrase to start any conversation about art is:

 A: Actually, the perfect way to start a conversation about art is the art itself because if we didn't have art in the beginning the artist or the viewer wouldn't experience a feeling or a condition that creates chaos or curiosity that powers any conversation about art to start.

 AR: Must-read books to talk about art (or do we even need them)?